powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 The network reduction module is used to extract a sub part of a network, replacing the border lines, transformers, HVDC lines by injections. **It is required to run a load-flow computation before trying to reduce it.**

-The network reduction is relying on a `NetworkPredicate` instance, to define an _area of interest_ (e.g. a list of equipments to keep in the network after the reduction).
+The network reduction is relying on a `NetworkPredicate` instance, to define an _area of interest_ (i.e. a list of equipments to keep in the network after the reduction).
 The equipments outside this area will be removed and the lines, transformers and HVDC lines connecting voltage levels inside and outside this area will be replaced by injections (loads or dangling lines, depending on the implementation).